Physical Therapist Assistant

 • Lab visit at the Linn County Regional Center in Hiawatha, IA.

-• Have placement test scores or course equivalents on file with the Allied Health office.
+• Have placement test scores or course equivalents on file with the Health office.
 If college level placement is not met, students are recommended to meet with an advisor.

 Kirkwood and Physical Therapy Assistant admissions policies and procedures are subject to change at any time.
 After all admission criteria are met, students are accepted or placed on the waitlist to the Physical Therapist Assistant Program.